Drag Race Vegas Live! Makeovers

 "Drag Race Vegas Live!
-Makeovers" is the thirteenth episode of the sixteenth season of RuPaul's Drag Race.
+Makeovers" is the thirteenth episode of the sixteenth season of the American television series RuPaul's Drag Race.
 It originally aired on March 29, 2024.
+The episode's main challenge tasks the final five contestants with giving makeovers to Pit Crew dancers from the Las Vegas variety show RuPaul's Drag Race Live!
 Kelsea Ballerini is a guest judge.

-The episode's main challenge has the final five contestants give makeovers to members of the Pit Crew of the Las Vegas variety show RuPaul's Drag Race Live!
-Morphine Love Dion is eliminated from the competition after placing in the bottom and losing a lip-sync against Sapphira Cristál to Ballerini's "Miss Me More".
+Plane Jane wins the main challenge.
+Morphine Love Dion is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Sapphira Cristál to Ballerini's "Miss Me More".

 Episode

-Kelsea Ballerini is a guest judge.
+Plane Jane (left, pictured at RuPaul's DragCon LA in 2024) wins the episode's main challenge; Morphine Love Dion (right, pictured at the same event) is eliminated from the competition.

-The final five contestants return to the Werk Room after Dawn's elimination in the previous episode.
+The final five contestants return to the Werk Room after Dawn's elimination on the previous episode.
 On a new day, the contestants find a Drag Race version of Monopoly on the table.
-RuPaul greets the group and reveals the main challenge: to give makeovers to Pit Crew dancers from Las Vegas variety show RuPaul's Drag Race Live!
+RuPaul greets the group and reveals the main challenge, which tasks the contestants with giving makeovers to Pit Crew dancers from Las Vegas variety show RuPaul's Drag Race Live!
 The teams are determined randomly.
-RuPaul tasks each pair with creating choreography for a dance breakout to be held on the main stage.
+RuPaul also tasks each pair with creating choreography for a dance breakout to be held on the main stage.

 The pairs get acquainted and work on their looks and runway presentations.
-RuPaul visits the Werk Room and gets status update from each team.
-The pairs practice on the main stage, then make final preparations in the Werk Room.
+RuPaul returns to the Werk Room to meet with each pair, asking questions and offering advice.
+The pairs then practice on the main stage.
+On elimination day, the pairs make final preparations in the Werk Room.
 Nymphia Wind shares about her lack of self-confidence.
 One of the Pit Crew members discusses his dance background and coming out experience with Plane Jane, who relates.

-On the main stage, RuPaul greets fellow judges Michelle Visage and Ts Madison as well as guest judge Kelsea Ballerini.
-The runway category is "Drag Family Resemblance".
-Q and Luna present monster-inspired outfits.
-Morphine Love Dion and La Tina Love Dion have sparkly dresses that tear away to bodysuits.
-Nymphia Wind and Juanita Wind wear feathered bodysuits.
-Sapphira Cristál and Shakira Cristál wear orange, and Plane Jane and Lazi Susan wear yellow.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Ts Madison as well as guest judge Kelsea Ballerini.
+RuPaul shares the runway category ("Drag Family Resemblance"), then the fashion show commences.
 The teams perform to RuPaul's song "Super Queen".
-The judges provide their critiques, then excuse the contestants from the stage during deliberations.
+The judges deliver their critiques, deliberate, then share the results with the group.
 Q, Nymphia Wind, and Plane Jane receive positive critiques, and Plane Jane is declared the winner.
-Morphine Love Dion and Sapphira Cristál place in the bottom and face off in a lip-sync to Ballerini's "Miss Me More" (2018).
+Morphine Love Dion and Sapphira Cristál place in the bottom and face off in a lip-sync contest to Ballerini's "Miss Me More" (2018).
 Sapphira Cristál wins the lip-sync and Morphine Love Dion is eliminated from the competition.

+Production and broadcast

+Kelsea Ballerini (pictured in 2012) is a guest judge.

+The episode originally aired on March 29, 2024.

+Nymphia Wind's partner used the drag name Juanita Wind.
+Plane Jane's partner Nick Lemmer used the drag persona Lazi Susan.
+Lazi Susan also made an appearance on the season finale.
+Lemmer later returned to drag with the persona Ashley in 2025.